John Sutton (RAF officer): Early life

 His mother was the Grimsby singer Gertrude Dobson, of 'Alandale' on Weelsby Road, who married Harry Rowston Sutton on Wednesday 16 September 1931 at Grimsby Minster by the vicar of Bilsby.
 Harry worked at a brewers in Alford.
 But there was something a little peculiar.
 Gertrude's sister Jessie had married Frank, the brother of Harry Sutton, on Monday 29 June 1931, at Grimsby Minster, by the vicar of Bilsby.
 Both Frank and Harry had attended Alford Grammar School.

-The father of Harry and Frank was Matthias and Emmeline Sutton, who had ran the 'Anchor Inn', for seven years, and the 'Windmill Hotel', for ten years, in Alford.
+The father of Harry and Frank was Matthias and Emmeline Sutton, who had run the 'Anchor Inn', for seven years, and the 'Windmill Hotel', for ten years, in Alford.
 Matthias Sutton died on 2 August 1931, aged 55.
 Emmeline Sutton ran the hotel for another fifteen years.
 Emelline (née Rowston) died on 21 November 1948, aged 70.

 He was born at the County Nursing Home in Cleethorpes.
 He was the son of Mr Harry Sutton of 'Clovelly, 119 West Street, in Alford.
 His mother Gertrude died in May 1979.